Immaculata

 At Immaculata Regional High School we have implemented the BC Science program for our junior students.
 In addition to a traditional textbook, this program includes a workbook for each student along with access to web-based enrichment material.

 We offer courses at the senior levels in Biology, Chemistry and Physics.
 Here we strive to prepare our students for their post-secondary endeavors using an approach that includes both academic and hands on components.
 Tutorials for extra help and exam preparation are offered weekly in most of these courses.
-In addition, we also offer several different science contests for interested students.
-Many of our junior students have participated in the annual Michael Smith Science Contest.
-We have had a number of students recognized for their outstanding achievement on this and other contests.

 Information and Communications Technology